 I first became interested in ceramics after watching black and white footage of Shoji Hamada and Bernard Leach wood firing a climbing kiln and started making pots at school in Barnes under a Korean potter named Yap then continued making mainly functional stoneware for several years.

 I have recently returned to ceramics after many years as a photographer.
 Becoming involved with the Oxford Anagama project and having a pot fired in the kiln in Wytham Woods rekindled my passion.
 I live in Cumnor near Oxford, England and work from my studio at home.

 I am working in raku and stoneware, using similar forms in both mediums.
-I love the bright colours of the raku glazes and the more subdued tones of stoneware glazes.
+I love the bright colours of the raku glazes and the more subdued tones of naked raku and stoneware glazes.

 I have been inspired by potters such as Ashraf Hanna and Avital Sheffer and by everything I see.
 Each pot I make inspires and informs the next.